• Skip to primary navigation

 Only One who has the authority.

-In the last blog, we answered the question by considering who has the right to define a woman?
+In the last blog, we answered the question what is a woman by considering who has the right to define a woman?
 I hope you saw the obvious answer there; the One who created woman gets to define her!
 He is the final authority about and over her.
 So now we will peer back through time to the actual creation of woman to get some idea of what God had in mind when He created the first woman.
 Our conclusions are guaranteed to be helpful by virtue of the fact that what God reveals is truth.
 However, what we can discover from the Biblical text is not exhaustive.
-There is an element of mystery to it.
+It does not answer all our questions.
+There is still an element of mystery to it.

 The mystery of woman.

-We will see that God has not revealed the details of all that occurred.
+We will see that God has not revealed the details of all that occurred at her creation.
 It is profoundly beautiful and mysterious.
 Still, there is much He lets us see.
-Let us go back and see all that God will show us about her.
+Let us go back and see what God shows us about her.

 18 And the Lord God said, “It is not good that man should be alone; I will make him a helper comparable to him.”
 19 Out of the ground the Lord God formed every beast of the field and every bird of the air, and brought them to Adam to see what he would call them.
 And whatever Adam called each living creature, that was its name.
 20 So Adam gave names to all cattle, to the birds of the air, and to every beast of the field.
 But for Adam there was not found a helper comparable to him.
 Genesis 2:18-19